lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

       // methods specific to Point<f32>
   }
   ```
-Here's the revised version with hyphens for bullets, corrected sentences, and recognized spoken symbols:

 - Page 192.
 Traits are like interfaces, but with some differences.
 They are defined using: